SindhuIyengar97/salesforce_codes/README.md

  ii)To:Donator Contact email
 iii)Body: Thank you for your donation 3)Cancelled:Capture the reason
-4)Donation Cancelled:Deduct the amount from Account
+4)Donation Cancelled:Deduct the amount from Account.

 2)User should not be ble to change the amount if the status is not "Planned"